a-burlacu/CSCI-2312/README.md

     - Compares the two grids for overlapping 1 cells
     - Prints the overlap grid showing where they had 1's in common

+- HW 5: Practices inheritance and polymorphism by implementing virtual functions to derived classes
+    - Using a base class, assigns member variables to derived classes and performs tasks via virtual functions
+    - Class Organization:
+    - **Creature**
+        - **Human**,
+        - **Elf**
+        - **Demon**
+            - **Cyberdemon**
+            - **Balrog**
+    - In main(), creates pointers to reference to objects and implement virtual functions
+    - Depending on the object type, output will vary

 **Practice folder contains simple single function programs I wrote as notes*